sapling-data/loki-vue-starter/README.md

 #   push:
 #     branches: [ main ]
 ```
 Actions will fail until these lines are uncommented.
+You will need to add the appropriate secrets to your repository to enable the actions workflow to run successfully.
+Make sure that your secrets match the names in the worflow YAML file.

 Note: GitHub Actions offers a limited number of build minutes per month for free accounts.
 Please make sure that you are aware of your limit if you haven't used GitHub Actions before.
 ## Contributing